Lavarchus/gene_tree_correction_workflow/README.md

 # Set working directory
 SOURCE="/scratch/chaets/6_astral"
 cd $SOURCE
-# Create and define output directories - purposely leaving out OUTDIR3 because it will be created by phyluce
+# Create and define output directories - purposely leaving out OUTDIR3 because it will be created by phyluce.
+I like to have those at the start of my script, it will save you a lot of time down the line and save you from the ghosts of typos path.
 mkdir -p $SOURCE/{1_iqtree_out,2_collapsed_out,4_treeshrink_out,5_iqtree_out,6_collapsed_out,7_astral_out}
 OUTDIR1="$SOURCE/1_iqtree_out"
 OUTDIR2="$SOURCE/2_collapsed_out"